 - Preheat oven to 375 F and line a baking sheet with parchment paper.

-- Add the nuts to a food processor.
+- Add roasted nuts (3 cups) to a food processor.
 “Pulse” 5-10 times using 1-second intervals.
 The number of times you pulse the nuts will depend on how small you'd like your “grains”.
 I usually go with 8 times, any smaller and the grains become too small.

 - Transfer nuts to a large bowl.